cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 As we will be connecting to real Nintendo servers, do not:
 - Use mods, cheats or hacks
+- Share your online files for other people to use
 - Play on both your console and Cemu at the same time
-- Share your online files for other people to use
+  - No confirmed ban cases but this may still be unsafe.
+  - Using the same account will kick the other player offline.

-Doing these may get your console banned, restricting you from online play.
+Doing any of these may get your console banned, restricting you from accessing online play temporarily or permanently.

 ## Requirements